Kellswork/kellswork/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 💥 A Software Engineer who loves and works with JavaScript technologies, AWS Certified.
+- 💥 A Software Engineer who loves and works with JavaScript technologies, and AWS Certified.
 - 💜  I love programming because it helped me develop a growth mindest and opened my mind to a limitless world of possibilities.
 - 🎨  I do UI/UX designs with figma.
 I admire the beautiful creations coming from deisgners' mind.
 - 🌱  I'm currently learning about Data Structures, Algorithms and System Design.